cmwylie19/cockroachdb-write-test/HACRDB.md

 ```

 ## Single Replica Test
-**Note** - _This is not a recommended approach to running cockroachDB since we have purposely removed any redudancy added by the `StatefulSet` and have no option of failover.
+**Note** - _This is not a recommended approach to running cockroachDB since we have purposely removed any redundancy added by the `StatefulSet` and have no option of failover.
 It is generally recommended that clusters have at least three nodes, to ensure that CockroachDB’s automated replication can keep data safe and available.
 In this test we deploy CockroachDB through a single replica `Deployment`._

 ### Setup Single Replica CockroachDB
 Deploy the manifests: